MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 ### Functionalities served with the Customer 360 *Open Data Protocol APIs*:

-[APIs image 2]
+[API image 2]

 - *Put* API: **/api/instances/{instanceId}/data/{relativePath}**

 [API table1]

-### Functionalities served with the Customer 360 *Conflation APIs*:
+### Limitations involved with using the Customer 360 *Conflation APIs*:

 [APIs image 3]

-- sdfsdf
+**Limitations by field (across all Conflation APIs):

+[API table 2]

+**Additional limitations by API:**

-[API table2]
+[API table3]

-Viewing and retrieving configurations that were made during the *Data Configuration* process and can do the conflation here and configure patrick
+//Viewing and retrieving configurations that were made during the *Data Configuration* process
+//and can do the conflation here
+//and configure

-### Functionalities served with the Customer 360 *Relationship APIs*:
+### Limitations ivolved with using the Customer 360 *Relationship APIs*:

-management API for relationship: ?
+//management API for relationship: ?
-notes: you can use the relationship in the segment query builder
+//notes: you can use the relationship in the segment query builder

 [APIs image 4]

-- sdfsdf
+**Limitations Common to all APIs**:
+1. These APIs require that data has already been ingested, except for the following APIs:
+a.
+GET /api/instances/{instanceId}/manage/schema/entitySemanticLabels
+b.
+GET /api/instances/{instanceId}/manage/schema/attributeSemanticLabels
+c.
+GET /api/instances/{instanceId}/manage/relationships
+d.
+GET /api/instances/{instanceId}/manage/relationships/{relationshipName}
+e.
+DELETE /api/instances/{instanceId}/manage/relationships/{relationshipName}
+2. For relationship APIs, any time {relationshipName} is provided, there must actually exist a relationship with that name in the given instance.

+**Additional limitations by API**:

-[API table x]
+[API table 4]

 ### Functionalities served with the Customer 360 *Segmentation APIs*:
 management API for segments: Create, update, get and delete segment definition.
 Activste and deactivate.